giellalt/giellalt.github.io/infra/korp/MonolingualContent.md

 `./configure --enable-tokenisers --enable-analyser-tool --prefix=$HOME/.local`

-The reference to `.local` is there to check for a locally compiled fst first, and turning to *apertium nightly* only if the tools are not compiled locally.
+`--prefix=$HOME/.local` is there to place the installed artifacts inside that directory, to avoid `sudo make install`

 Then run:

 ```
 make
-sudo make install
+make install
 ```

-*Note that you can also use the pre-compiled language models from apertium nightly.*
-*The language packages are named **giella-LANG** (e.g. **giella-sme**) in apertium nightly.*

 ## Step 2 - Convert original files to xml